-When thousands of transactions are initiated at once, there is not enough room for all of them to enter the same block.
+When thousands of transactions are initiated at once, there is not enough room for all of them to enter the same block at the same height.
 Users must pay a transaction fee which incentivizes miners to include their transaction in the block before others’.
 The more you pay, the faster your transaction will go through.

 Unfortunately, transaction fees can get quite pricey.
 In December of 2017, it wasn’t unheard of to pay $50 per transaction if you wanted it to be validated within 10-20 minutes.
 Bitcoin’s scalability issue is one of its most significant obstacles prior to mainstream adoption.
 Nobody in today’s society wants to pay $20 for a cup of coffee while waiting around for their payment to clear.